napolux/1000ideas/ideas/visual_dictionary_google_images/README.md

 * Probably too much dictionary apps
 * How to monetize?
 * Results should be checked somehow
-* Should work offline, especially in 3rd world countries or problematic environments.
+* Should work offline, especially in 3rd world countries or problematic environments

 ### Notice